daneden/daneden.me/src/blog/2019-08-27-where-we-can-go.md

 [Mina Markham](https://twitter.com/MinaMarkham), through her work on Pantsuit, the first Design System for a political campaign, showed us all what it means to apply design systems that evolve with brand, in a space where tech investments were still uncommon, and could have an outsized effect on the wider world.

 And of course, [Jina](https://twitter.com/jina) is responsible not only for helping establish patterns like design tokens, but also for fostering a bustling and amazing community across the globe.
 It's thanks to her efforts that we have the design system Slack community, Clarity conference, and numerous Design System Coalitions around the world.

+<Image
+  alt="Portrait photographs of three women influential in design systems and web development: Nicole Sullivan, Mina Markham, and Jina Anne." caption="Nicole Sullivan, Mina Markham, and Jina Anne have been instrumental in shaping the design systems field." src="2019/08/ds-women.png"
+/>

 Along with these lessons and inspiring leaders, I owe my being here today to three things.
 It’s taken equal parts of luck, skill, and privilege for me to be here.